audiconnect/audi_connect_ha/readme.md

 [![hacs][hacsbadge]](hacs)

+## Notice

+Due to API changes it might be that currently not all functionality is given.
+Please open a issue to report the topics you are missing.

 ## Maintainers Wanted

 Due to time limitations this project is not actively maintained anymore.
 It will continue to work as long as Audi does not change the API again.